kasperaitis/Conan-Exiles-Mods/README.md

 - Compiled Mods if you need previous version or not using Steam Workshop.

 **Content/Mods**
-- Contains all the Mods.
+- Contains all Source Files.

 **images**
 - Just a header image.